-Studies the public discourse of political speeches and popular culture from the colonial era to the present.
-A careful analysis of speech texts and the historical contexts in which they were delivered helps students become more careful consumers of public messages, build critical skills, improve understanding of key issues in American history and how those issues were debated, and increase appreciation for the importance of rhetoric in a democratic society.
+Public discourse of political speeches and popular culture from the colonial era to the present.
+Careful analysis of speech texts and the historical contexts in which they were delivered helps students become more careful consumers of public messages, build critical skills, improve understanding of key issues in American history and how those issues were debated, and increase appreciation for the importance of rhetoric in a democratic society.
 Liberal Arts.